sorbet/sorbet/docs/compressors.md

 The numbers below are measured on the GlobalState of Sorbet for the stdlib.

-lz4 provides great decompression (~4GB/s) while compressing to around 1/3rd of the size and with ~500M/s compression speed.
+Vanilla lz4 (bolded in the table below) with the default compression setting provides great decompression (~4GB/s) while compressing to around 1/3rd of the size and with ~500M/s compression speed.

 | Compressor name         | Compression| Decompress.| Compr. size | Ratio | Filename |
 | ---------------         | -----------| -----------| ----------- | ----- | -------- |